anchorvaultcoin-hash/anchor-vault-blog/README.md

 The audit is currently in the **retest phase** following remediation of findings from the initial review.

 The audit covers the defined AnchorVaultCoin smart-contract scope.
-The audit does not constitute a guarantee that the entire project, infrastructure, ecosystem, or user environment is free from risk.
+An audit is not a guarantee that the entire project, infrastructure, ecosystem, or user environment is free from risk.

+## What You Will Find Here

+This blog publishes educational material based on real cryptocurrency security incidents and focuses on practical lessons for users.

+Topics include:

+* How cryptocurrency theft happens
+* Wallet and private-key security
+* Self-custody risks
+* Phishing and scams
+* Risks of centralized custody
+* Counterparty risk
+* DeFi and Web3 security incidents
+* Lessons from real-world crypto losses

-## Official Resources
+## Official AnchorVaultCoin Resources

 * **Official Website:** https://anchorvaultcoin-hash.github.io/anchor-vault-frontend/landing.html
 * **Security Blog:** https://anchorvaultcoin-hash.github.io/anchor-vault-blog/
 * **GitHub:** https://github.com/anchorvaultcoin-hash
 * **X:** https://x.com/AnchorVaultCoin

-## About This Blog
+## About This Repository

-The blog is part of the AnchorVaultCoin project and focuses on cryptocurrency security education through real-world cases and practical explanations.
+This repository contains the public security blog associated with AnchorVaultCoin.

-The articles are written for ordinary crypto users and are intended to make security risks easier to understand.
+The articles are intended for ordinary crypto users who want to better understand cryptocurrency security risks, real-world incidents, and practical ways to think about protecting digital assets.

 ## How to Add an Article